Metropolitan-Council/metc-asim-model/README.md

 **Large Sample**

-For a large sample, such as the entire model region, set the following:
+For a large sample (greater than 5,000 households), set the following:

 ```
 multiprocess: True